peng-ng/basic-circuit-control-using-raspberrypi/README.md

 $systemctl is-active pigpiod

-If it is not active, the command returns the result of "failed".
+If the daemon is not active, the command returns the result of "failed".
 To run or start the daemon, use either command as follows -

 $sudo systemctl start pigpiod or $sudo pigpiod

-To run the executable file in the background, run the next command as follows -
+To run the executable file in the background, run the shell command as follows -

 $./pb_control_led &

+Schematic diagram of the wiring circuit is shown as follows -
 ![](https://github.com/peng-ng/basic-circuit-control-using-raspberrypi/blob/main/manual_button_led.png)

 Upper figure shows the wiring diagram to read the open/close status of a push button switch using digital input pin number GPIO 27 with a pull-up resistor